python/mypy/CONTRIBUTING.md

 The best pull requests are focused, clearly describe what they're for and why they're correct, and contain tests for whatever changes they make to the code's behavior.
-As a bonus these are easiest for someone to review, which helps your pull request get merged quickly!
+As a bonus, these are easiest for someone to review, which helps your pull request gets merged quickly!
 Standard advice about good pull requests for open-source projects applies; we have [our own writeup](https://github.com/python/mypy/wiki/Good-Pull-Request) of this advice.